simbaja/homedash/README.md

 For information about the `config.yml` file see the [configuration](docs/configuration.md) documentation.

+Keycloak support is present, but only helps support SSO scenarios.
+Since this application is essentially served client-side and doesn't access service-side resources (other than static files), it isn't really protecting anything.
+However, if you have your SSO tied to the Keycloak login, it forces a login, and then allows you to:

+- Maintain the session through background refreshing as long as the dashboard is open
+- Opening other services will not cause a login window to appear (unless not tied to SSO)
+- Allows access to your profile information from the dashboard
+- Allows signoff of your session (useful if you're using forward auth)

+Any service that needs authentication/authorization should not rely on the dashboard to provide this functionality.

+#### Content Security Policy Issues

+When using Keycloak, it apparently does some unsafe-evals somewhere, so you'll need to make sure your policy allows that, otherwise nothing will display.

 ## Copyright and license

 Code released under [the MIT license](https://github.com/simbaja/homedash/blob/master/LICENSE).)